 Gateway to the Isles

-Oban is well known for being a gateway to the islands, there’s lots of islands you can visit from here including Mull, Iona, Lismore, Kerrera, Seil and Easdale.
+Oban is well known for being a gateway to the islands, there are lots of islands you can visit from here including Mull, Iona, Lismore, Kerrera, Seil and Easdale.

 When I visited Oban, I got an early ferry to Mull.
 Once on Mull, I drove to the opposite end to Craignure which is where the ferry to Iona is.
 I did all this in a day and then got an evening ferry back to Oban – it is totally doable to visit Mull and Iona in a day if you’re short on time.